 Make sure that the steering wheel is not locked and that the key can turn in the ignition.
 If automatic transmission, make sure that the gear selector is in PARK and depress the brake pedal.
 You may try to move the selector to DRIVE and back to PARK.
 If manual transmission, depress the clutch all the way to the floor (make sure the mat is not interfering).

-A damaged (punctured) tire always falls under the responsibility of the renter.
+If you do not have a tire insurance, a damaged (punctured) tire always falls under the responsibility of the renter.
 The tools necessary to fix a flat are found in the vehicle’s trunk.
 Please note that some vehicles are not equipped with a spare tire, and instead have a patch kit and air pump.

-If the flat cannot be changed without assistance, the renter should summon roadside assistance.
+the flat cannot be changed without assistance, the renter should summon roadside assistance.
 The renter covers all associated costs.
 The renter also covers all costs associated with the damaged/punctured tire.

 As a rule of thumb, a yellow warning light is meant to draw attention to an issue that does not require immediate attention.